 As of 2014, the number of people whom the United Nations classified as displaced by conflict and war totaled over 59 million.
 A large segment of the displaced population are children.
 Separated from their homes or families, they are forced to live in refugee camps.
 Most of these children have little hope for a safe return and receive no education which limits their future opportunities.
 The number of displaced children in refugee camps increases daily.

-Elise Boghossian, a close friend of mine and a physician who created EliseCare, a French non-governmental organization (NGO) serving refugees in war zones, informed me of the tragic circumstances in which so many displaced children in the Middle East and in Africa are living.
+Elise Boghossian, a close friend of mine and a physician who created EliseCare, a French non-governmental organization (NGO) serving refugees in war zones, informed me of the tragic circumstances in which so many displaced children in the Middle East , Africa, Asia and now Europe are living.
 I felt moved to help them.
 I am not a doctor, but still I wanted to help.
 I resolved to do so with the skills that I had- art, creativity, and self-reflection.

 This led to create a taskforce and a program to mobilize the talents of Houston-area students, platform that would also give them the opportunity to be the peace, the hope and the love they wished to see in the world.
 Many school children and students I interacted with locally had informed me of their desire to see more peace, more hope and more love in the world.
 “Be the Peace – Be the Hope” (BTPBTH ) was born.